 1) Culture, attitudes etc.

 The hardest part of remote working is the cultural attitudes to people not being in the office.
 The only way to alleviate this is to build a culture of visibility.
 People have to be trusted to get their tasks done, and have to show evidence of that.
-If someone is working remotely you lose the ability to observe what someone is doing, and instead they have to be measured on their output.
+If someone is working remotely you lose the ability to observe what someone is doing on a day to day basis, and instead they have to be measured on their output.
 The only way to show output is through a culture of visibility.

 Team spirit and values – This was my biggest area of concern for the team, will remote working fracture a good team culture?
 We combat this issue by having an open ‘water cooler’ channel for the whole team to chat, as if they are in the office together.
-We also arrange regular (bimonthly) get togethers so the team can meet, discuss big problems, process problems and task based problems etc. and to blow off steam as a team.
+We also arrange regular (bimonthly) get togethers so the team can meet, discuss big problems, process problems and task based problems etc. and to blow off steam.

 2) Tools, connectivity etc.

-Remote teams need reliable access to the tools and resources to show outputs and to connect from wherever they are, this means that we as an organisation will need to make a decision on what is hosted behind the VPN, and what is hosted externally.
+Remote teams need reliable access to the tools and resources to show their outputs and to be able to connect from wherever they are.
+This means that as an organisation a decision needs to be made on what is hosted behind the VPN, and what is hosted externally.
 Things hosted behind the VPN will be inherently more unreliable because you have to connect through something in order to access the services.
 If this goes down the remote workers ability to get their work done is compromised (as it is when internal resources go down for office based colleagues)

 3) Roles and tasks